 Tyndall was already familiar with Moyer's prowess as an athletic performance specialist, as Moyer served in the same role at Southern Miss during the 2013-14 season.

 "I've been fortunate to work with several outstanding strength coaches in my career," Tyndall said.
 "Todd Moyer is quite simply the best I've ever been around.
 He's passionate about his job and in his dealings with our players.
 He will be phenomenal here at Tennessee."

-Moyer has trained several successful professional athletes, such as Cliff Avril (Seattle Seahawks), Quentin Groves (Cleveland Browns), Kory Lichtensteiger (Washington Redskins), Daniel Murphy (New York Mets) and Shaun Suisham (Pittsburgh Steelers).
+Moyer has trained several successful professional athletes, such as Cliff Avril (Seattle Seahawks), Quentin Groves (Houston Texans), Kory Lichtensteiger (Washington Redskins), Daniel Murphy (New York Mets) and Shaun Suisham (Pittsburgh Steelers).

 Before his lone season at Southern Miss, Moyer spent eight years at the Jacksonville University, the last five of which he held the title of head strength and conditioning coach.